websight-io/docs/docs/docs/developers/development/index.md

 The dialog displayed at this step is a dialog of the component defined in the initial content of the page template (`sling:resourceType": "example-project/components/page`).
 Read more about components and dialogs in the [Components section](/docs/developers/components/) of the WebSight CMS documentation.

-The initial content of the page template is defined in a resource named ‘initial’, which is located under the page template resource.
+The initial content of the page template is defined in a resource named `initial`, which is located under the page template resource.
 The initial content is copied to initialize the created page.
 Properties are set via a dialog on the copied page content.

-Page is a node of type ws:Page.
-It contains a page content sub-node named jcr:content of the type ws:PageContent.
+Page is a node of type `ws:Page`.
+It contains a page content sub-node named `jcr:content` of the type `ws:PageContent`.
 The nodes located under the page content node can be modified via the authoring UI.
 All the Page properties (including properties set via the page dialog) are set on the page content node.

 This is the initial content of the `/apps/example-project/templates/contentpage` page template:
 ![Initial content for the template](img27.png)